sheanmassey/sheanmassey.github.io/sysadmin-notes/index.md

 - Log into your account via OWA, click on your username (top right) and from the dropdown select "Open another mailbox"
 - Once you've openned the users mailbox you can set the OOO messages
 - Finally, don't forget to revoke your user from the Full Access permission lists

+### Shared Mailboxes

+Exchange 2010: there is no option in the Exchange Server GUI to create shared mailboxes, they must be created in the Shell:

+    New-Mailbox -Name "Display Name" -Alias "display.name" -OrganizationalUnit "<OU>" -Database "<Database>" -UserPrincipalName "display.name@email.com" -Shared

+To list the current Mailbox Databases:

+    Get-MailboxDatabase -Status | Format-Table Name

+After the shared mailbox is created it becomes visible in the GUI.
+Adding Send-As and Full-Access permissions is possible via the GUI, or it can be scripted with:

+    Add-MailboxPermission <Mailbox Name> -User "<domain\username>" -AccessRights FullAccess Add-ADPermission <Mailbox Name> -User "<domain\username>" -ExtendedRights Send-As

+Finally, the shared mailbox will only show up the next day unless you explicitly import the mailbox in outlook:

+    # For Outlook 2013
+    File -> Account Settings -> Account Settings... -> E-mail -> Change... -> More Settings... -> Advanced -> Add...
+    # Lookup the new mailbox by name and "Apply".

+### GPO for permission management